Seeed-Studio/wiki-documents/docs/reTerminal-build-UI-using-Qt-for-Python.md

 This wiki explains how to build your own user interface using Qt for Python on the reTerminal.
 Here we have used PySide2 for the development.
 PySide2 is the official Python module from the Qt for Python project, which provides access to the complete Qt5 framework.Qt for Python allows you to build interactive user interfaces in a more user friendly way!
 It is also very flexible to use and has a short learning curve.

-By following the guide below, you will be able to create an application to control the STA and USR LEDs on the reTerminal.
+By following the guide below, you will be able to create an application to control the STA and USR LEDs on the reTerminal just by clicking buttons on the LCD.
 So let's get started!

 ## Prepare Development Environment